Permafrost/Tundra/SERVICES.md

 ### tundra.content.deliver:file

+The file protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to a `file:` [URI] destination.

+Implements the `Tundra/tundra.schema.content.deliver:handler`
+specification.

+---

+### tundra.content.deliver:ftp

+The FTP protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to a `ftp:` [URI] destination.

+Implements the `Tundra/tundra.schema.content.deliver:handler`
+specification.

+---

+### tundra.content.deliver:ftps

-The `file` protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to a file URI destination.
+The FTPS protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to a `ftps:` [URI] destination.

 Implements the `Tundra/tundra.schema.content.deliver:handler`